Intel requests dismissal of ‘vexatious’ appeal by farmer to its Leixlip expansion

 Last year, Mr Reid was subject of a documentary over his successful Supreme Court battle with the IDA concerning the use of compulsory purchase order (CPO) powers.

-In 2015, Mr Reid emerged victorious in his battle with the IDA after the Supreme Court found that the IDA making of a CPO for Mr Reid’s 72 acre farm adjacent to the Intel campus had been in excess of the agency’s powers.
+In 2015, Mr Reid emerged victorious in his battle with the IDA after the Supreme Court found that the IDA making of a CPO for Mr Reid’s 29 hectare (72 acre) farm adjacent to the Intel campus had been in excess of the agency’s powers.

 A decision is due on the Intel case in October.